duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 In order to test out and create your own Goodie Instant Answer, you'll need the open-source code that DuckDuckGo hosts on GitHub.com.
 We're now going to "fork" that code, so you'll have your own personal copy which you can modify.

-1. Go to https://github.com/duckduckgo/zeroclickinfo-goodies, this is the home page for the DuckDuckHack Goodie repository (also known as a "repo").
+1. Go to the [DuckDuckHack Goodie repository](https://github.com/duckduckgo/zeroclickinfo-goodies) (also known as a "repo").
 2. Do you see your username in the top right corner?
     - **Yes**?
 Perfect.
 Move on to the next step.
     - **No**?
 Click "**Sign In**", then enter your details and click "**Sign In**".